 Farha earned an MBA from the Broad College of Business at Michigan State University and is also a Chartered Financial Analyst (CFA).
 He is a past member of the Broad School’s alumni board and currently serves on the board of EverSafe, a technology company that protects seniors against financial exploitation.

-Director of Campus Sustainability, Michigan State University
+Director of Strategic Initiatives, Michigan State University

 Battle became the Director of Campus Sustainability in 2013.
 Prior to that, she served in several campus roles related to environmental stewardship and sustainability including project coordinator in the Office of the Vice President for Finance and Operations and assistant director of Campus Sustainability.